Bhavani-Rajan/Bhavani-Rajan.github.io/_posts/2019-10-24-forest-cover-classification.md

 ## Summary

-For each subset of cartographic variables examined in this study, relative classification accuracies indicate the Random Forest Classifier with top 8 features performed better compared to the other models in predicting forest cover types.
+For each subset of cartographic variables examined in this study, relative classification accuracies indicate that, the Random Forest Classifier with top 8 features, performed better compared to the other models in predicting forest cover types.